4k-developer/Ping_of_Death/README.md

-# Ping-of-Death
+# Ping of Death
 A simple and easy tool for preforming p.o.d. attacks

 ## How to Install
-Run 'wget https://raw.githubusercontent.com/4k-developer/Ping-of-Death/master/pod && sudo chmod +x pod && sudo mv pod /usr/bin/' without the quotes
+Run 'wget https://raw.githubusercontent.com/4k-developer/Ping_of_Death/master/pod && sudo chmod +x pod && sudo mv pod /usr/bin/' without the quotes

 ## How to Use
 pod (ip address)